Intrigued by backpacking, but feeling a little overwhelmed by all the details?

 Preview the Workbook

-The workbook contains 9 separate worksheets: Route, Food, Water, Camping, Itinerary, Gear, Emergency, To Do, and Future Hikes.
+The Backpacking Trip Planner contains 9 separate worksheets: Route, Food, Water, Camping, Itinerary, Gear, Emergency, To Do, and Future Hikes.

 Each worksheet contains a mix of key questions to consider, tables with automatic calculations to help organize your details, checklists for key gear and tasks, and my own personal tips and recommendations for new backpackers.